aayushrh/BattleCode-Java/README.txt

   void move(Direction dir, int distance):
       takes location and moves in the specifed direction for a distance (doesnt move if canMove returns false)

+  boolean canSendMail(Robot r):
+      takes robot and returns whether or not you can send a message to it

+  void sendMail(Robot r, String str):
+      takes robot and sends it mail (doesnt work if canSendMail returns false)

+  ArrayList<Mail> getMail():
+      gets the mail and clears it after

   RobotInfo[] senseNearbyRobots():
       returns a list of robots in your vision radius